 1 Samuel 1:27 "I prayed for this child, and the Lord has granted me what I asked of him."

-What is your "natural" response when God seems to be far away during the difficult times of your life?
-What do you do with your anger, disappointment and confusion when life turns out differently than you had planned, when your miracle doesn't happen? planned, when your infracte doesn't happen.
+1. What is your "natural" response when God seems to be far away during the difficult times of your life?

+2. What do you do with your anger, disappointment and confusion when life turns out differently than you had planned - when you don't receive your miracle?

-How do you find your way back to God after you've distanced yourself from him?
+3. How do you find your way back to God after you've distanced yourself from him?